World Economic Forum: History

-After 9/11, the WEF was held in the U.S., in New York City, for the first time.
-And in January 2003, U.S. secretary of state Powell went to the forum to drum up sympathy for the global war on terrorism and the U.S.'s impending invasion of Iraq.
+After 9/11, the WEF was held in the US, in New York City, for the first time.
+And in January 2003, US secretary of state Powell went to the forum to drum up sympathy for the global war on terrorism and the US's impending invasion of Iraq.

 In October 2004, the World Economic Forum gained attention through the resignation of its CEO and executive director José María Figueres over the undeclared receipt of more than US$900,000 in consultancy fees from the French telecommunications firm Alcatel.
 Transparency International highlighted this incident in their Global Corruption Report two years later in 2006.

 In January 2006, the WEF published an article in its Global Agenda magazine titled "Boycott Israel", which was distributed to all 2,340 participants of the annual meeting.
 Following the publication, Klaus Schwab described the publication as "an unacceptable failure in the editorial process".

 In late 2015, the invitation was extended to include a North Korean delegation for the 2016 WEF, "in view of positive signs coming out of the country", the WEF organizers noted.
 North Korea has not been attending the WEF since 1998.
 The invitation was accepted.
 However, WEF revoked the invitation on 13 January 2016, after the 6 January 2016 North Korean nuclear test, and the country's attendance was made subject to "existing and possible forthcoming sanctions".
 Despite protests by North Korea calling the decision by the WEF managing board a "sudden and irresponsible" move, the WEF committee maintained the exclusion because "under these circumstances there would be no opportunity for international dialogue".

 In 2017, the WEF in Davos attracted considerable attention when, for the first time, a head of state from the People's Republic of China was present at the alpine resort.
-With the backdrop of Brexit, an incoming protectionist U.S. administration and significant pressures on free-trade zones and trade agreements, Paramount leader Xi Jinping defended the global economic scheme, and portrayed China as a responsible nation and a leader for environmental causes.
+With the backdrop of Brexit, an incoming protectionist US administration and significant pressures on free-trade zones and trade agreements, Paramount leader Xi Jinping defended the global economic scheme, and portrayed China as a responsible nation and a leader for environmental causes.
 He sharply rebuked the current populist movements that would introduce tariffs and hinder global commerce, warning that such protectionism could foster isolation and reduced economic opportunity.